When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 The information you put into the system has to be safe in its place of storage.
 The way you communicate that information must also be secure.

-The guy you want to talk to when it comes to security at Personal Capital is Fritz Robbins.
-He is their Chief Technology Officer and Chief Information Officer.
+The guy you want to talk to when it comes to security at Empower Personal Dashboard is Fritz Robbins.
+At the time of our brief email interview, he was their Chief Technology Officer and Chief Information Officer (now he is the CIO of Wealth Management within Empower).
 He has over 20 years of experience in their field including a three-year stint as a System Architect at RSA Security and 8 years running his own full-lifecycle software engineering company.
 He holds an M.S. in Computer Science from Stanford University to boot.

 (also, for what it’s worth, Personal Capital’s Founder Bill Harris co-founded PassMark Security, a company that built online authentication systems used by most major banks, and Fritz Robbins was with that company as well)